BritishBambi/The-Waypoint-PP4/README.md

 Display all information on the game using the IGDB API.

 The Game Page fufils all this User Story by first having the styled game page displaying all the game information in a user friendly experience.
 Clicking on a featured game has become part of the Browse Games user story and will be moved to a future update.
 However the user is able to search for a specific game and have the information rendered by passing a further query to the API from the search results page.
 The IGDB API was also changed for thhe RAWG.io API, this works the same however and still displays all the intended information for the User.

+USER STORY: Add games to profile

+    - As a user, I want to add games to my profile, so that I can track games that I have played or want to play.

+Acceptance Criteria:
+Style game details and profile.
+Create a function to add a game to the user's profile database and render on profile page

+The game page also features two buttons both with functionality to add a certain game to the users profile lists.
+This is done on the backend in the database but is also rendered in a list on the user profile page.
+The buttons will also change colour and text depending on the games existence in any of the two lists.

 Reviews: